cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/quota.rst

     Fix any inconsistencies in the quota subsystem before generating a report.

+.. option:: -n

+    Check for any inconsistencies in the quota subsystem but don't actually fix them.
+Use with **-f** and **-q** to only see what's incorrect.

 .. option:: -q

     Operate quietly.
 If **-f** is specified, then don't print the quota